Frequently Asked Questions

 *Where is your office located?

-My office is conveniently located in the heart of downtown Logan's business district.
-I'm located in Century Square, a great business complex at 95 West 100 South, Suite #360.
+Our office is conveniently located in the heart of downtown Logan's business district.
+We're located in Century Square, a great business complex at 95 West 100 South, Suite #360.

 *Does therapy work?

 The research says that therapy can be an incredible resource in recovering from mental illness, overcoming life difficulties, and improving relationships!
 The more you put into therapy, the more you get out of therapy.
-One of the most amazing parts of my job is getting to witness people's lives improving after hard work and time invested in therapy.
-I've seen my clients make incredible strides and huge changes to better their circumstance.
+One of the most amazing parts of our job is getting to witness people's lives improving after hard work and time invested in therapy.
+We've seen our clients make incredible strides and huge changes to better their circumstance.
 Therapy works!

 *Will my health insurance cover my visits?

 Here's another annoying "It depends."
 If you are interested in having insurance cover your therapy, call your insurance provider and ask if your insurance plan covers mental health therapy.
 If it does, you then can check with your insurance provider (typically on their website) to find a therapist that is a covered provider where you can maximize your benefits.
 You can also ask about out-of-network provider benefits so you can choose whatever provider you think will be a good fit if you can't find a therapist in your area that meets your needs.